8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20210501/content.md

 created: 20210501
 ---

-# October 1st, 2021 paycheck
+# May 1st, 2021 paycheck

 {!!dateblock!!}

-I thought things would have settled down — I was wrong.
+I thought things would have settled down—I was wrong.

 The [.US](United States) Federal Government extended the tax filing deadline, which extended how long I could contribute to my Roth [.IRA](Individual Retirement Account) for 2020.
 So, the cash reserves I have will be going to try and maximize that contribution.